markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Part of designing and building a web page is understanding how to make good use of the horizontal space so the page itself does not run too long vertically.
 The idea behind this is that frankly&mdash;users might be lazy&mdash;and they won't take the time to scroll that far down the page to get to all of the information.
 Some designers try to over-correct this issue by trying to cram as much up top as possible, but that makes the page feel a little top heavy and confusing to read.

 We are going to try and strike a nice balance of having better use of our horizontal space while also not overstuffing the page by reworking how the "What You Do" steps look like.
-Currently they look very well organized and it is very easy to see what image goes with a step's text, but they don't make very good use of the space on the left and right of the page, as is shown in this image:
+Currently they look very well organized and it is very easy to see what image goes with a step's text, as is shown in this image:

 ![Current step layout with empty space left and right](assets/lesson-2/1500-step-old.jpeg)